How small businesses can benefit from the same tax reliefs as large companies

 Tax deductions are specifically made available to all companies for the profit employees make on their shares.

-For larger, high profile, companies such as Amazon and Facebook, these shares may be in the US top company.
-As the US stock market rises, the profit which UK employees benefit from has increased, and therefore the tax deduction the UK company claims, has increased.
+For larger, high-profile companies such as Amazon and Facebook, these shares may be in the US top companies.
+As the US stock market rises, the profit which UK employees benefit from has increased, and therefore the tax deduction the UK company can claim increases.

-Growing businesses can benefit from exactly the same deduction and incentivise their staff with shares, however, the value of your company's shares may be difficult to determine, costly to prepare and unreliable.
+All companies can benefit from exactly the same deduction and incentivise their staff with shares, however, the value of your company's shares may be difficult to determine, costly to prepare, and unreliable.

-But, importantly, you also have access to a very tax efficient share option scheme, not available to large companies, to help encourage you to take part, despite these difficulties.
+But, importantly, you, as a small business, also have access to tax-efficient share option schemes, not available to large companies, to help encourage you to take part, despite these difficulties.
 It has to be worth a look.

 Research and development

-Large companies, again, are well advised in this area and due to large investment, they receive a lot of tax relief.
+Large companies are well advised in this area and due to large investment, they receive a lot of tax relief.

-Growing businesses tend to benefit from research and development when developing software.
-There are certain criteria to fulfil, such as new, untested algorithms must be written, which often does apply.
+Small growing businesses tend to benefit from research and development when developing software.
+There are certain criteria to fulfil, such as the algorithms must be new and untested, which is often hard to explain, so expert advice may be needed.

 Groups

-Large corporates are set up as groups with a top, holding, company.
-This means that if one EU subsidiary company doesn't do as well as expected, its losses can be offset against another EU profit-making subsidiary.
+Large corporates are set up as groups with a top, holding company.
+This means that if one subsidiary company doesn't do as well as expected, its losses can be offset against another profit-making subsidiary.
 You could do this too!

 Loans not equity

 Interest paid on loans is a tax deduction, whereas dividends paid on shares are not.
-Large companies are good at moving cash around the group lending it to high tax rate countries so they benefit from a tax deduction for the interest paid.
+Large companies are good at moving cash around the group, lending it to high tax rate countries, so they benefit, with certain limitations, from a tax deduction for the interest paid.

-As a growing business, you can use different, but still useful, rules by borrowing from a bank, or from your own savings.
-You can charge your company interest which may either not be taxable on you at all, or you may enjoy a personal tax deduction for interest you pay on a personal loan.
+As a growing business, you can use different, but still useful, rules by borrowing from a bank, or your savings.
+You can charge your company interest, which may either not be taxable on you at all, or you may enjoy a personal tax deduction for interest you pay on a personal loan.

 Conclusion